bswck/modern_types/README.md

 ```

 # Use case
-Keep your codebase up-to-date by speeding up migrating to modern types, even if you support Python versions >=3.8.
+Keep your codebase up-to-date by speeding up migration to modern types, even if you support Python versions >=3.8.

 Stop using deprecated `typing.Dict`, `typing.List`, `typing.Set`, `typing.Tuple`, `typing.FrozenSet` and `typing.DefaultDict`!

 Importing `__modern_types__` will make all `typing.get_type_hints`-dependent parts of your application, including pydantic models, work with PEP 585 and PEP 604.

 # How to use?
 > [!Warning]
 > Remember that the library does not change the built-in scope at runtime!
+>
 > So `dict[str, int]` won't render at runtime, but `typing.Dict[str, int]` will.
+>
 > `__modern_types__` makes it possible to evaluate `dict[str, int]` only through the `typing.get_type_hints` function.
+>
 > You should remember putting `from __future__ import annotations` at the top of your modules everywhere you
 > want to leverage `__modern_types__`.